 The BRA's employees are not required or allowed to contribute to the Plan.
 The BRA intends to make, but does not guarantee, annual contributions in amounts at least equal to the amounts that would be required to meet the minimum funding requirements of Section 412 of the Code.
-The actuarial valuations for the Plan for the valuation date of March 1, 2022 and March 1, 2021 were performed by Arthur J. Gallagher & Co.
-A copy of the assumptions used and methods of determining the required contribution for the fiscal years commencing September 1, 2022 and 2021 can be obtained by contacting the Human Resources Manager at 254-761-3104.
-The BRA made the recommended contributions for the Plan years ending February 28, 2022 and 2021.
+The actuarial valuations for the Plan for the valuation dates of March 1, 2023 and 2022 were performed by Arthur J. Gallagher & Co.
+A copy of the assumptions used and methods of determining the required contribution for the fiscal years commencing September 1, 2023 and 2022 can be obtained by contacting the Human Resources Manager at 254-761-3104.
+The BRA made the recommended contributions for the Plan years ending February 28, 2023 and 2022.